emcoglab/ldm-query/README.md

 Usage: options
 --------------

-Options refer to parts of the command line invocation which are preceded by a double hyphen `--`.
+Options refer to parts of the command line invocation after the mode.
 These will always be a double hyphen, followed immediately by the option name, then with extra parameters following it, separated by spaces.
+For example, to compare the words "cat" and "dog" in the PPMI n-gram model trained on the BNC corpus with window radius 3, we would use the
-For example, to compare the words "cat" and "dog" in the PPMI n-gram model trained on the BNC corpus with window radius 3, we would use the command:
+command:

-    python ldmq \
+    python ldmq.py \
-        compare \
+        --compare \
             --corpus bnc \
             --model ppmi-ngram 3 \
             --word-pair "cat" "dog"